AdobeDocs/campaign-standard.en/help/start/using/tracking--monitoring-and-reporting.md

 ---
 title: Tracking, monitoring and reporting
-seo-title: Tracking, monitoring and reporting
-description: Tracking, monitoring and reporting
-seo-description: Learn how to track messages and understand your customers' behavior by enriching their profile data.
+description: Learn how to track messages and understand your customers' behavior by enriching their profile data.
 With Adobe Campaign, use reporting and analysis tools to capitalize on each new campaign.
 page-status-flag: never-activated
 uuid: 09592947-e65f-4be4-b39f-1e0c9f6d014b
 contentOwner: sauviat